Mutual Funds | Investing | HSBC

 Explore our other exclusive asset allocation solutions.

-In addition, the suite of HSBC Investor Funds6 includes domestic money market funds and domestic and international equity and debt funds7.
-The HSBC Emerging Markets Debt Fund, HSBC Emerging Markets Local Debt Fund, and HSBC Frontier Markets Fund provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.
+In addition, the suite of HSBC Funds5 includes domestic money market funds and domestic and international equity and debt funds6.
+The HSBC Emerging Markets Debt Fund, HSBC Emerging Markets Local Debt Fund, HSBC Frontier Markets Fund and the HSBC Total Return Fund all provide access to some of the world's fastest growing markets through the lens of HSBC's deep global knowledge and experience.

-A financial professional8 from HSBC Securities can not only provide access to the competitive funds managed by HSBC, but also help you choose from a broad selection of third-party mutual funds.
-Each of these funds is thoroughly screened and regularly reviewed by HSBC Multimanager9 – a global team of research analysts dedicated to identifying third party money managers with competitive advantages in their asset class, to enhance our clients' portfolios.
+A financial professional7 from HSBC Securities can also help you choose from a broad selection of third-party mutual funds.
+Each of these funds is thoroughly screened and regularly reviewed by the HSBC Global Funds Approvals & Research team8 - a global team of research analysts dedicated to helping enhance our clients' portfolios by identifying third party money managers that show sustainable competitive advantages within their asset class.

 Take advantage of our mutual fund experience

 Mutual funds offer a convenient avenue for entering financial markets and can also become integral parts of a broader investment strategy.
-To fully understand your personal investment objectives and help determine which mutual funds may be suited for your needs, an HSBC Securities financial professional will take the time to conduct a thorough financial review.
-To schedule your complimentary review, or to receive information on HSBC mutual funds, please call 866.586.4722 or schedule a consultation online.
+To fully understand your personal investment objectives and help determine which funds may be suited for your needs, an HSBC Securities financial professional8 will take the time to conduct a thorough financial review.
+To schedule your review, or to receive information on funds offered through HSBC Securities, please call 866.586.4722 or schedule a consultation online.

 |Investment, Annuity and Insurance Products:|